 Another area impacted if your child has retained the TLR primitive reflex is with sports and physical play.
 Almost every part of a sports game involves balance and coordination.
 When a child is participating in sports, many natural abilities come into play.
 Your child has to judge the speed of the ball and navigate their position in coordination with the other teammates.
 To play sports or to be physically active, your child’s balance system must be regulated in order to run, jump and track words using their vision.
 When your child’s balance system is utilized properly, they can determine sense of direction (spatial awareness) to complete several tasks at the same time.

-How to test for the TLR
+How to test for the TLR Primitive Reflex

-If your child’s balance and coordination issues do not stem from a retained primitive reflex, then you don’t need to complete this test.
+If your child’s balance and coordination issues do not stem from retained primitive reflexes, then you don’t need to complete this test.
 However, if you don’t know or are unsure if this could be a possibility, try it out with your child to see how their body responds.
 There are two simple tests you can try at home to see if your child has retained the TLR reflex.

 Have your child stand straight with their legs and feet together (arms at their side).
 Now have your child close their eyes (you may want to stand behind them) and have your child tilt their head back as far as they can and hold that position for five seconds.
 If your child has retained the reflex, they will most likely fall backward.